renato-albuquerque/PROJETO-ANDROID/README.md

 ## Challenge 10 - HTML5 and CSS3 Course

-PProject developed during the HTML5 and CSS3 course, module 2 of 5, in Sep/22.
+Project developed during the HTML5 and CSS3 course, module 2 of 5, in Sep/22.

 🔗 [Click here to access](https://renato-albuquerque.github.io/PROJETO-ANDROID/)